Skip Navigation

 Won’t I be covered by Social Security?

-Is the coverage I have through my company enough?
+What about the coverage I have through my employer?

 Many employers provide long-term disability insurance benefits that cover between 40 and 60 percent of lost income, and some offer employees an option to purchase additional coverage.
 It’s always a good idea to investigate employer-sponsored coverage, because it’s normally easier to qualify for than a privately-owned policy.
-However, insurance provided by work doesn’t follow you if you change jobs, which could leave you vulnerable.
+However, insurance provided through your job won’t go with you if you leave, and that could leave you vulnerable.

 Cover Yourself from the Unexpected Today

-At First Command, we believe in a comprehensive, holistic approach to planning for life’s inevitable ups and downs.
+At First Command, we believe in a comprehensive, holistic approach to planning for life’s inevitable risks.
 As part of our process, we will provide an assessment of your current coverage and make appropriate recommendations when necessary.
-To learn more, visit www.firstcommand.com/insurance/disability or contact your Financial Advisor.
-Your pursuit of financial security and peace of mind is our priority.
+To learn more, visit www.firstcommand.com/insurance/disability or contact a local First Command Financial Advisor.

 Share This Story